MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ### Create the package layout folder

 If you have a .msix (or .appx) file already, you can unpack its contents into a layout folder that will serve as the staging area for your package.
-You can do this from a command prompt using makemsix tool, based on your installation path of the SDK, this is where you will find the makeappx.exe tool on your Windows 10 PC:
+You can do this from a command prompt using MakeAppx tool, based on your installation path of the SDK, this is where you will find the makeappx.exe tool on your Windows 10 PC:
 x86: C:\Program Files (x86)\Windows Kits\10\bin\x86\makeappx.exe
 x64: C:\Program Files (x86)\Windows Kits\10\bin\x64\makeappx.exe